Redefining Navigation For Discoverability

 PROJECT RESULTS

-Traffic to our key solution pages increased by 17%, with a slight improvement in the average time spent on each page.
+Traffic to our solution pages increased by 17%, with a slight improvement in the average time spent on each page.
+YoY SQMs increased by 20% on key solution pages.

 CHALLENGES